Nmension/nmension.github.io/_posts/2025-06-27-nvidia-report.md

 Though Nvidia's operating margins mainly increased during our selected timeline, nearly doubling, this is mostly due to increasing total revenue more than decreasing operating expenses.

-The operating leverage ratio confirms that assumption as,for four years out of six, it is above one, showing that Nvidia's profitability is very dependent on their sales.
+The operating leverage ratio confirms that assumption as, for four years out of six, it is above one, showing that Nvidia's profitability is very dependent on their sales.
 A small increase in revenue can lead to a bigger increase in profits but the opposite is also true, as seen for 2020 and 2023. _It is advantageous in periods of increased sales_ but at the same time, _risky in times of decreases_ as the fixed costs still have to be accounted for no matter what the sales are._

 In other words, the higher leverage reveals that the company has high fixed costs, thus elevated operating expenses, and that their break-even point for sales is dependent on covering these ones but also a part of why they became the dominant company in the AI GPU data center as they had the required assets and strategy, available at the right time.